Marco Dane: 1977–1986, 1989–1990, 1994–1999

 Apparently reformed from his criminal ways, partners-in-crime Marco and Karen learns that Tina's (adoptive) father, Ted Clayton, is attempting to swindle the Lord family fortune from Viki.
 The two devise a plan to foil Ted's plot, much to the chagrin of an out of the loop Edwina, who tells the secretive Marco to move out of their apartment.
 Marco is later shot in a confrontation with Ted, who is shot dead by Llanview Police Commissioner Ed Hall.
 As this storyline reaches a dénouement, Edwina enacts divorce proceedings with Marco and the switched baby is returned to Katrina Karr (Nancy Snyder) following the discovering.

 Unable to sever ties with Edwina, Marco engages in a love triangle between his ex-wife and new romance and sister of Jenny's ex-husband, Samantha Vernon.
 Edwina and Marco remarry but breakup and divorce yet again when ambitious Edwina leaves Llanview in pursuit of career opportunities.
 After a series of other exploits involving Viki, Echo DiSavoy (Kim Zimmer), and Clint Buchanan (Clint Ritchie), Marco eventually leaves Llanview in 1986.
 He returned in 1989, meeting Viki's daughter, actress and multiple-personality sufferer Megan Gordon (Jessica Tuck), masquerading as alter-ego "Ruby Bright".
 Clint, shadowing his sick stepdaughter, uncovers Marco courting Ruby.
 Clint divulges to Marco that Ruby was a figment of Megan's personality and the two collaborated in causing Megan to reemerge from her latest bout of mental illness.
 Marco departs Llanview in 1990 after serving as Megan's manager.

+Marco returns to Llanview in 1994.
+Viki hires Marco to investigate Dorian.
+Marco then discovers about Joey and Dorian's affair however, blackmails Joey for purchasing stock for Buchanan Enterprises.
+Marco also makes enemies with Tina's husband David Vickers as he plots to break them up and romance Tina all to herself.
+When Kelly come to town in 1995, it was revealed that the two had a brief romantic history prior to 1992.
+Marco also clashes with other Lanview residences such as Antonio, Nora, Cassie, Marty, Todd, & Blair.
+Marco falls in love with Tea Delgado in 1997 however, he continues to grow frustrated with her connection to Todd.
+Marco also helps Jessica cover her affair with Will and later pregnancy.
+With Mel Hayes death, Marco befriends Dorian.
+Marco also is hired as Lindsey's private investigator and also becomes good friends with Bo and RJ.
+Lindsey fired Marco when he refused to help her destroy Nora.
+Marco warns Blair, Tea, and Max that he knows about Todd's location and Todd could return to claim Starr at any time.
+After feeling his stay in Lanview is complete, Marco shares with bittersweet farewell with friends Max, Renee, RJ, and Viki and leaves Llanview for Europe on November 19, 1999.
+Marco is last mentioned in August 2002 when he sends Ben a telegram about Viki under her Niki Smith personality and Natalie did not push Ben out the window.